WalletWasabi/WasabiDoc/docs/using-wasabi/RestoreElectrum.md

 The following steps are only necessary if you have previously chosen the option `I already have a seed`.

-6. Click the `Options` button, then check `BIP39 seed` and if you created your Wasabi wallet with a password make sure to check `Extend this seed with custom words` and type your password in the `Seed extension` window
+6. Click the `Options` button, then check `BIP39 seed` and if you created your Wasabi wallet with a password make sure to check `Extend this seed with custom words` and type your password in the `Seed extension` window.

-7. On `Script type and Derivation path` window, choose `native segwit (p2wpkh)` or manually insert `m/84'/0'/0'`
+7. On `Script type and Derivation path` window, choose `native segwit (p2wpkh)` or manually insert `m/84'/0'/0'`.

 8. Increase the gap limits by opening Electrum's `Console` and executing the following commands: